NicDoesCode/SMSGFX-docs/docs/source/index.rst

 Welcome to SMSGFX!
 ==================

-This documentation will assist you with performing simple tasks associated with the product.
+A browser-based tile editor for making graphics for Sega Master System and Sega Game Gear games.

 .. image:: assets/images/home-page-banner.png
     :alt: SMSGFX application.

+This documentation site will help you get started with the SMSGFX application so that you can bring your ideas to life!

 What is SMSGFX?
 ---------------
-SMSGFX is a browser based tile editor that allows you to make graphics for Sega Master System and Sega Game Gear.
+SMSGFX is tile editor for Sega Master System and Sega Game Gear games.

+It runs entirely within your web browser and doesn't require any software downloads or online cloud accounts to operate.

-You can import graphics from image files, the clipboard, assembly code or simply draw something from scratch, and when you're done you can export the graphics in a format that the Sega Master System and Game Gear understands.
+Using the available tools you can paint up your own tile based graphics, create your colour palettes, and then export your work into a format that the Sega Master System and Game Gear understands for use in your projects.

-Projects are automatically saved in your browser as you work, you can load and save projects from files.
+If you have an existing game project, or graphics as image files then you can also easily bring those graphics into SMSGFX, work with them and then export them again for use in your project.

+Projects are automatically saved as you work within your local web browser, with support for multiple projects that can be worked on concurrently in different browser tabs or windows.

 Contents
 --------

 .. toctree::
+   :maxdepth: 2

    quick-overview
    concepts